mediafly/extensions-documentation/extensions.md

 * user: The system's username, if any
 * displayName: display name.
 Can be email, first+last, or something similar.
 May be blank in the case of content libraries that don't require logging in
-* item: title of this Interactive
+* item: title of this Extension
-* id: the slug (unique id) of this Interactive within Airship
+* id: the slug (unique id) of this Extension within Airship
 * osType: which OS (iOS, Android, Windows 8)
 * osVersion: which version of the OS
 * appVersion: which version of the app
 * deviceId: the unique device ID for this device
 * lastUpdated: the lasted updated time.
-This is good for debugging purposes, to help you identify which version of the Interactive you are looking at on the device
+This is good for debugging purposes, to help you identify which version of the Extension you are looking at on the device

 Note that not every parameter is available on every platform.